erik-pedersen/COMP6841/project/natas/README.md

 Anyway, I got the flag!

 flag=hPkjKYviLQctEW33QmuXL6eDVfMW4sGo

-## Interlude
-At this point I took a break and revisited natas15.

 ## Natas16 --> Natas17:
 Another 'grep' type problem, this time with even more banned characters!
 Again, as we learnt in lecture...
 Blacklisting is not a good solution!